40+ NH Museums to Visit This Summer

 14 Hancock St., Portsmouth, NH

 About: This 10-acre site was the location of the first Portsmouth settlement in 1630 and continued to be a residential area until the 1960s.
 The restored buildings represent over 300 years of our state and our nation’s history.
-There are gifts shops and a full-service restaurant.
-Special events include a special Fourth of July celebration with a children’s bike and wagon parade, traditional games and crafts, historic garden tours, live music, living history, hands-on activities and refreshments.
+Check out their calendar to see what special events are happening throughout their season.

 Hours: Open Tuesday through Saturday from 1 p.m.-4 p.m.